Sade Robinson remembered as a 'kind soul' at memorial service in Milwaukee

 Sade earned most of what she had on her own, Reams said.
 She did this by working, balancing hours at the country club and hours at Pizza Shuttle, an east side staple.

-Quincy Alexander, an east side legend who suffers from disabilities that make it difficult to walk but he still trudges the area along Brady Street anyway, said Sade would help him up the flights of stairs that one must go up to enter Pizza Shuttle, where the two worked together.
+Quincy Alexander, an east side legend who suffers from disabilities that make walking difficult but still trudges the area along Brady Street anyway, said Sade would help him up the flights of stairs at the entrance to Pizza Shuttle, where the two worked together.

-Winston Milhans, another coworker at Pizza Shuttle, said Sade was that burst of energy that our coworkers often give us to help motivate us to get something done.
+Winston Milhans, another coworker at Pizza Shuttle, said Sade was that burst of energy that coworkers often give each other to help motivate them.
 Milhans said Sade was a "person that is a perfect example of who you want to be like.
 Her traits were remarkable."

 A dove release was held after Friday's memorial service.
 A private ceremony began at 8:30 p.m.
 Friday.